visgl/deck.gl/docs/base-maps.md

-# Suppported Base Maps
+# Base Maps

-While deck.gl works independently without any map component, when visualizing geospatial datasets, a base map can offer the invaluable context for understanding the overlay layers.
+While deck.gl works independently without any map component, when visualizing geospatial datasets, a base map can offer invaluable context for understanding the overlay layers.

+## Base Maps Renderers

 deck.gl has been designed to work in tandem with popular JavaScript base map providers.
 Depending on your tech stack, deck.gl's support for a particular base map solution may come with different level of compatibility and limitations.

-There are two types of integration between deck.gl and a base map solution:
+There are two types of integration between deck.gl and a base map renderer:

 - **Overlaid**: the Deck canvas is rendered over the base map as a separate DOM element.
 Deck's camera and the camera of the base map are synchronized so they pan/zoom together.
 This is the more robust option since the two libraries manage their renderings independently from each other.
 It is usually sufficient if the base map is 2D.